ncssar/gpsio/README.md

 The latest Garmin USB drivers are available [here](https://www8.garmin.com/support/download_details.jsp?id=591).
 For USB-mode devices (Garmin 60 or similar non-mass-storage-mode devices), you can run Windows Device Manager to verify the driver installation: if the drivers are installed properly, a plugged-in Garmin USB-mode device will show up in a category named "Garmin Devices"; if the drivers are not installed, a plugged-in Garmin USB-mode device will show up as "Unknown USB Device", causing CalTopo GPSIO transfers to abort with a red line of text indicating that no GPS was found.
 (Mass-storage-mode devices such as Garmin 62, 64, etc. will instead show up under 'Drives' and/or 'Portable Devices'.)

 ### 4. Install the native host application
-(In previous versions, Python had to be installed on your computer.
-Starting in November 2021, Python installation is no longer needed, since the compact embeddable Python core is part of the GPSIO installation.)
+The host uses Python 3.
+On Mac and Linux computers, Python 3 should already be installed.
+On Windows, previous versions of the host required you to install Python separately, but the current versions do not, since the compact embeddable Python core is part of the GPSIO installation.

-In Windows, the host is a batch file (gpsio-host.bat) that invokes a python script (gpsio-host.py, formerly wrapper.py).
+In Windows, the host is a batch file (gpsio-host.bat) that invokes a Python script (gpsio-host.py, formerly wrapper.py).
 You can find those files in the host directory above.

-You will also need to tell the browser extensions where the actual native host files are located on your computer.
+The browser extensions need to know where the actual native host files are located on your computer.
 The GPSIO installer will take care of this for you.
 If you need to do this step by hand, the methods for doing this are documented in the various browser development documents, and are different for Windows vs. Mac.
 While the installers are under construction, please contact the developer if you need help setting this up.

 ## Extensions - Installation Follow-up and Details